manydeps/manydeps-ginac/README.md

 Basic setup in both platforms include: CMake and Ninja.
 Also it is necessary to have vcpkg and conan, for the following scripts to work.

+- If you want to see only GMP+CLN, check [manydeps-cln](https://github.com/manydeps/manydeps-cln)
+- If you want to see only GMP, check [manydeps-gmp](https://github.com/manydeps/manydeps-gmp)

 ## Running the example on vcpkg

 Please follow the next steps carefully.